LucasBehrendt/gamers-ground/README.md

 ### Sort Products

- - Customers can sort products by price, rating, name, brand or category.
+ - Customers can sort products by price, rating, name, brand, or category.
 This will let them control the list to suit their needs.

  - The select dropdown has been styled to fit the rest of the site, although after some research, select dropdowns can't be styled freely, and relies on the specific browsers styling rules.
-Becase of this, the options in the dropdown have some unwanted styling attributes, such as a hover effect.
+Because of this, the options in the dropdown have some unwanted styling attributes, such as a hover effect.

 <details>